francispoulin/francispoulin.github.io/teaching.md

 ### Teaching Philosophy

 Mathematics can be used to describe many aspects of the world in the language of Calculus.
-Many of these courses explore how to describe some aspect of the world using a mathematical model and then how to learn about the scientific problem by solving the equations either analytcally or numerically.
+Many of these courses explore how to describe some aspect of the world using a mathematical model and then how to learn about the scientific problem by solving the equations either analytically or numerically.